Return to Lines in the Sand (Opener)

 Note: The third part of this scene is still in progress.

-A cool wind swept over the contaminated water, which rippled with unnatural hues.
+A cool wind swept over the contaminated water, which rippled with rainbow hues.
 He heard alien voices upon the breeze, whispering the kind of insanity which could rend reality itself, pull you through to some impossible hell in pieces, send some of those pieces back inside your skin.

 His thoughts turned to the hollowness of these Shuriman sell-swords and petty merchants.
 Their crumbled ruins, their lost magic.
 Their dead eyes, their tepid ambitions.